 Huayna Picchu is the mountain that stands next to Machu Picchu.
 It is a 45-minute hike to the top.
 While this hike is on your own, your guide will direct you to where this hike begins.
 There is an additional entrance ticket that we can secure for you with advance notice.

 Machu Picchu Mountain

 Machu Picchu mountain is the other mountain that stands above the Machu Picchu ruins.
-It offers even more stunning views than Huayna Picchu, but takes an hour and a half to reach the top.
-This is an additional entrance ticket that we can secure for you.
+It offers even more stunning views than Huayna Picchu but takes an hour and a half to reach the top.
+You can book this with an additional entrance ticket that we can secure for you.